jazzband/django-admin-sortable/README.md

 ## Supported Django Versions
 If you're using Django 1.4.x, use django-admin-sortable 1.4.9 or below.
-For Django 1.5.x, use the latest version of django-admin-sortable.
+For Django 1.5.x or higher, use the latest version of django-admin-sortable.

 django-admin-sortable 1.5.2 introduced backward-incompatible changes for Django 1.4.x